Internet-Draft CoAP pubsub December 2024

 The architecture presented in this document inherits the security considerations from CoAP [RFC7252] and Observe [RFC7641], as well as from Web Linking [RFC8288], Link-Format [RFC6690], and the CoRE Resource Directory [RFC9176].

-Communications between each client and the broker MUST be secured, e.g., by using OSCORE [RFC8613] or DTLS [RFC9147].
+Communications between each client and the broker are RECOMMENDED to be secured, e.g., by using OSCORE [RFC8613] or DTLS [RFC9147].
 Security considerations for the used secure communication protocols apply too.

 The content published on a topic by a publisher client SHOULD be protected end-to-end between the publisher and all the subscribers to that topic.
 In such a case, it MUST be possible to assert source authentication of the published data.
 This can be achieved at the application layer, e.g., by using COSE [RFC9052], [RFC9053], [RFC9338].